kjosib/sophie/README.md

 My aesthetic bends toward those derived from [Algol 60](https://www.theregister.com/2020/05/15/algol_60_at_60/), such as Pascal, C, Perl, Python, and Ruby.
 Given that most programmers seem to learn Java and Python these days, this should not break too many brains.
-However, Sophie an expression-oriented call-by-need language, so some things will look a bit more like SQL.
+However, Sophie is an expression-oriented call-by-need language, so some things will look a bit more like SQL or Haskell.

 Here is a preliminary example:
 ```